 DBS/CBIS also houses a FEI Helios Dual Beam in S1 Level 2.
 It has a focused ion beam (Ga) and electron beam (FEG) SEM.
 It is used for slice-and-view for large volume 3D tomography, up to several hundreds of microns.
 It bridges the gap between Laser confocal and TEM tomography.

-Other sample preparation equipment
+Other sample preparation equipment (internal use only)

 - Cressington 208

 - High Pressure Freezing machine Compact 01 (S1A Level 2)